Colin McPherson (Jr) and Jessie Melville

 - Colin McPherson, baptised 12 March 1810 in Killin (3131;374)

 However it would seem unlikely that Christian McPherson born in 1865 would still be producing children when aged 45 and 48.
-It may be worth noting that John, Duncan and Alexander were born in ‘Monimore’ within the Killin Parish according to the baptism records, while Colin and Ronald are recorded as simply born in Killin.
+It may be worth noting that John, Duncan and Alexander were born in ‘Monimore’ within the Killin Parish according to the baptism records, while Malcom, Colin and Ronald are recorded as simply born in Killin.

 Colin married Catherine Cameron on 25 January 1830 in Killin parish.
-While Catherine’s death certificate indicates Alva, Stirlingshire as the location of the marriage, baptism and census report lead to the conclusion that in about 1835 they moved to the lowlands to work as weavers, initially in the village of Coalsnaughton and then in the nearby town of Alva in 1841, where they probably remained until they emigrated to Tasmania in 1855.
+While Catherine’s death certificate indicates Alva, Stirlingshire as the location of the marriage, baptism and census report lead to the conclusion that in about 1835 they moved to the lowlands to work as weavers, initially in the village of Coalsnaughton and then to the nearby town of Alva in 1841, where they probably remained until they emigrated to Tasmania in 1855.

 Catherine (often spelt Catharine and sometimes Katharine) Cameron was born 2 May 1812 in the farm/village of Auchtertyre located in Strathfillan (i.e. valley of the Fillan river) some 16 miles west of Killin town.